Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions. Please enjoy.

 “So we fear his return.”

-Various limbs shook uncontrollably.
-My tongue curled.
+My limbs then shook uncontrollably and my tongue curled.
 It was as if my body had a seizure in the air.
 I felt the spirit’s panic.
 She let out an agonized shriek that shook the foundations of the room.
 Trevor did his best to protect his ears.
 Trickles of blood dripped from them.

 “It is here!
 It is here!
-I sense it approaching!
 It has come for me!
 It has come for all of us!
 Do not let it get me!
 I do not wish to suffer any longer!”

 Upon seeing it, the man let out a hysterical laugh.
 His hands tore clumps of hair from his head.
 After he was finished, he clawed at his eyes.